Sea Lion Sound

 Sea Lion Habitats

 Enterprise Rent-A-Car Family Sea Lion Landing features a spectacular 35-foot-long underwater viewing tunnel, where visitors can see animals swimming around them.
 This spacious, year-round outdoor pool and habitat features varying depths of water and rocky outcroppings.
 At one end of the pool is a shallow beach where animals can go for sun bathing, feeding and training.
-The water becomes deeper at the other end of the pool, where visitors find an expansive window to watch the sea lions underwater.
-A harbor seal is expected to join the sea lions at Sea Lion Landing later this summer.
+The water becomes deeper at the other end of the pool, where visitors find an expansive window at the Judy and Jerry Kent Underwater Cove to watch the sea lions underwater.

 Current feeding times at Sea Lion Landing: 11:15 a.m., 1:45 and 3:30 p.m. daily